 London was a global centre for the production of commercial films.
 Commercial production companies desired an organisation to champion their interests and provide them with advice and other services.

 The APA has evolved from its core services of standard contracts and production advice to providing training, promoting its members locally and internationally.

 The APA helps provide a framework within which members can manage their key business relationships.
 The standard production agreement is the basis on which production companies are engaged by advertising agencies.
 Our work with the agencies association, the IPA, addresses production issues and resolves disputes.
 Members are provided with recommended terms for engaging crew.
 We routinely advise on issues such as copyright, insurance, contractual issues and foreign service companies.

 In addition to these core services, the APA promotes its members through the website, (agencies use as their principal showreel directory), APA Collection, APA Show, and APA Masterclass, our renowned training course.
 We also help members understand new opportunities and access them, through the Future of Advertising seminars and our international sales events.
 The APA continuously strives to build new services and resources to help members meet their objectives.

 How does the APA work?

 Who is involved

-The APA operates from its offices in Soho through its Chief Executive Stephen Davies and his colleagues Martin Poyner (APA Member Services Manager and CFPE Manager), Becca Gribbin (Marketing and Events Coordinator), Kati Hall (Member Services and Masterclass Coordinator) and Joe Griffin (Communications and PR Assistant).
-The Chief Executive formulates policy in conjunction with the joint Chairmen, John Hackney and Lewis More O’Ferrall, and the Council of Members, a twenty-five-strong group, drawn from and elected by member companies.
+The APA operates from its offices in Soho through its Chief Executive Stephen Davies and his colleagues Alesia Duff-Farrier (APA Member Services Manager and CFPE Manager), Nicole Gray-Hart (Contracts and Advice Executive), Charlotte Fraser (Contracts and Diversity Executive), Nour Amkieh (Communications Coordinator) and Julian Bock (Team Assistant).
+The Chief Executive formulates policy in conjunction with the joint Chairmen, John Hackney and Lewis More O’Ferrall, and the Council of Members, a twenty strong group, drawn from and elected by member companies.